uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/accessors.rst

 Requirements
 ------------

-An implementation of each accessor shall satisfy the following requirements:
+Each accessor implementation shall:

 1. Define a single :term:`format of the data <Data format>` for the accessor.
 Every single accessor type shall return and use only one data format.

-2. Allow it to have access to at least of one in-memory :ref:`dataset` implementation (such as :code:`table`, its sub-types, or :ref:`table builders
+2. Provide an access to at least one in-memory :ref:`dataset` implementation (such as :code:`table`, its sub-types, or :ref:`table builders
    <table-builder>`).

 3. Provide read-only, write-only, or read-write access to the data.
 If an